 Guidelines for Planning Accessible Activities and EventsAs a state institution, IUP falls under

 Title II of the Americans with Disabilities Act (ADA), which requires IUP to make all of its programs, services, activities, and events accessible for people with disabilities.
-This info guide provides information on planning activities and events
+This info guide provides information on planning activities and

-that are accessible to people with disabilities at IUP.
+events that are accessible to people with disabilities at IUP.

 Activities and Access for Students with DisabilitiesThis presentation covers topics

-including planning activities and events that are accessible for people with disabilities, the requirements of the Americans with Disabilities Act at IUP, statistics on the number of students and the types of disabilities that are served by D2A2,
+including planning activities and events that are accessible for people with disabilities, the requirements of the Americans with Disabilities Act at IUP, statistics on the number of students and the types of disabilities that are served by

-and tips on interacting with people with disabilities.
+D2A2, and tips on interacting with people with disabilities.

-Tips for Interacting with People with Disabilities It can sometimes be difficult
+Tips for Interacting with People with Disabilities It can sometimes be

-people who have a wide variety of disabilities.
+interact with people who have a wide variety of disabilities.

-University Resources for Students with Autism Spectrum DisordersIt can be difficult
+University Resources for Students with Autism Spectrum DisordersIt can be

-and Advising (D2A2) as well as the recommended support program that is offered by the Labyrinth Center for Autism Spectrum Support.
+Disability Access and Advising (D2A2) as well as the recommended support program that is offered by the Labyrinth Center for Autism Spectrum Support.

-Career Services for Students with DisabilitiesThis presentation provides information for faculty
+Career Services for Students with DisabilitiesThis presentation provides information for

-determining their accommodation and access needs in the workplace.
+for and determining their accommodation and access needs in the workplace.
 In addition, tips for interacting with people with disabilities and using person-first language is also provided.